jrcopeti/lab-unit-testing-jasmine/README.md

 1. How many tests are there for the `add` function in the `add.spec.js` file?

+4 tests

 2. How are the blocks `describe` and `it` being used in the tests?
 What is the purpose of each?
+1 block of describe and 4 of it.

+The describe block is used to group the tests that are related to the same function.
+The it block is used to define a single test case.
+It is used to test the expected behavior of the function under a specific condition.

 3. How are the test descriptions phrased?
 Are there any keywords that stand out?

+The test descriptions are phrased in a way that describes the expected behavior of the function under a specific condition.
+The keywords that stand out are `expect` and `toEqual`.

 4. What do the `expect` functions do, and what input do they take?

+The expect function is used to define the expectations for the test.
+It takes one argument, which is the value that we want to test.
+To define the expectation, we use matchers, which are functions.

 <br>